yjs/y-redis/README.md

 specific room / document.
 Example servers can be found in `/bin/auth-server-example.js` and `/demos/auth-express/server.js`.

-## Professional support

-As this server implementation is clearly intended for startups & large companies that want a scalable backend to their collaborative product, I thought about commercializing this piece of software.
-Ultimately I decided against it, because permissively licensed software like this has more positive impact on humanity overall.
-However, it does make sense to cantact me for a consulting call to evaluate whether this is the right approach for you.
-Any (small) contribution is highly appreciated.

-Please support my work by [becoming a sponsor](https://github.com/sponsors/dmonad) or hiring me as a consultant for professional support and security updates.

 ### Missing Features

 I'm looking for sponsors that want to sponsor the following work: